Ronda Rousey: The Four Horsewomen

-The Four Horsewomen were acknowledged on camera and commentary as such, in the front row at WWE's SummerSlam event on August 17, 2014.
-The group also went backstage during the event, meeting Paul Heyman, among others.
-Rousey was interviewed by WWE.com that night; when asked if she, like Brock Lesnar, would cross over to wrestling, she replied: "You never know".

 At WrestleMania 31 on March 29, 2015, the Four Horsewomen were seated in the front row.
 During an in-ring argument between The Rock and The Authority (Stephanie McMahon and Triple H), McMahon slapped The Rock and ordered him to leave "her ring".
 She taunted him, saying he would not hit a woman.
 He left, paused and walked over to Rousey to a loud ovation.
 He then helped her into the ring and said that she would be happy to hit McMahon for him.
 After a staredown, The Rock attacked Triple H. When he stumbled toward Rousey, she tossed him out of the ring.
 McMahon tried to slap her, was blocked and Rousey grabbed her arm, teasing an armbar, before throwing her out of the ring.
 Rousey and The Rock celebrated in the ring, while The Authority retreated with the implication of revenge.
 The segment was replayed and discussed throughout the next night's Raw with the commentators hyping a tweet Rousey made earlier that day, in which she implied a return to WWE with "We're just gettin' started...".

-On July 13, 14, and September 12, 2017, the Horsewomen appeared in the audience of the Mae Young Classic to support their compatriot Shayna Baszler, who was making her WWE debut in the tournament.
+On July 13, 14, and September 12, 2017, the Four Horsewomen appeared in the audience of the Mae Young Classic to support their compatriot Shayna Baszler, who was making her WWE debut in the tournament.
 Additionally, during the event, all four Horsewomen had a face-off with Charlotte Flair, Becky Lynch, and Bayley, who, in WWE together with Sasha Banks, were also known as the Four Horsewomen, hinting at a possible future feud between the two groups.

+WWE (2017–2023)

+Training and debut (2017–2018)

-It was then reported in 2017 that Rousey had signed with WWE on a full-time basis and had been training at the WWE Performance Center in Orlando, Florida.
+In September 2017, it was reported that Rousey had signed with WWE on a full-time basis and had been training at the WWE Performance Center in Orlando, Florida.
 She also trained under Brian Kendrick at his wrestling school.